Das42/looker_custom_viz/README.md

 }
 ```

-#### Note: In order to allow Looker to access your localhost, you may need to manually approve the connection.
+#### Note: In order to allow Looker to access your localhost during development, you may need to manually approve the connection.
 To do so, navigate to https://localhost:8081/ , if an error page pops up, manually override the warning and navigate to the page.

 ## Useful Documentation